 Stephen Mather, who became the first Director of the Park Service, fought off Pinchot's attempts to gain control of the parks with the argument that the Forest Service's mission of commercial exploitation of natural resources would destroy the parks.
 Today, the Park Service forbids the conduct of any business in the parks unless specifically authorized by permit or regulation.
-He parks unless specifically authorized by permit or regulation.

 This apparent anti-commercial zeal was always muted by the Park Service's broad interpretation of what commercial uses might be "incidental to the accommodation and entertainment of visitors" and its willingness to turn a blind eye as concessionaires wrung large profits from the parks.
 At least in these cases one could argue, even if unpersuasively, that concession excesses like the sale of all manner of kitschy souvenirs might subsidize the provision by concessionaires of less profitable but more necessary services such as lodging.
-349